petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 That may be the case.
 However, these reports should be generated automatically.
 And to do so, researchers should practice CR.

-## Research projects are not (always) software projects, and researchers don't necessarily need to be software engineers

 ## I will help you implement CR in your lab (for free)